 - Switch on the air conditioner before you reach home.

-- Switch on/off the lights, open/close the windows.
+- Switch on/off the lights, and open/close the windows.

 Finally, the world is full of shady stuff these days, and it is best to get some protection.
 While having anti-virus software installed on your computer does not make it totally immune to virus and cyber attacks, it does still offer a layer of protection.

 Thank you for reading, and we have come to the end of this guide.
-I hope that this has helped you to better understand the basics of computing, and if you have anything to share with this guide, please feel free to comment below.
-Good luck and happy computing.
-May the cyber force be with you.
+I hope this has helped you to better understand, and if you have anything to share with this guide, please feel free to comment below.
+Good luck and may the cyber force be with you.